Globular star cluster M19

 Visual magnitude: 8,5m

-Distance to the star clusters M19 to the Sun is 45000 light years
+Distance from the star clusters M19 to the Sun is 45000 light years

 Angular size: 14'